APKLab/APKLab/README.md

     </a>
 </p>

-The ultimate android static analysis and RE experience right inside your [VS Code](https://code.visualstudio.com/).

-APKLab seamlessly integrates the best open-source tools: [Apktool](https://github.com/ibotpeaches/apktool/), [uber-apk-signer](https://github.com/patrickfav/uber-apk-signer) and more to the excellent VS Code so you can focus on app analysis and get it done without leaving the IDE.

 ## Features

 - Decode all the resources from android app
 - Disassemble android app to dalvik bytecode aka smali
 - Decompile android app to Java (Coming soon!)
-- Hack seamlessly with feature rich VS Code
+- Analyze & Hack effectively with feature rich VS Code
 - Build an APK from smali and resources
 - Sign the APK seamlessly during build
-- Install the APK directly to your device
+- Install the APK directly from VS Code
-- Work with or save as Apktool projects
+- Support for Apktool-style projects
 - Support for most Apktool cli arguments
 - Android resource frameworks management (Coming soon!)
 - Configure your own app signing certificate (Coming soon!)